hexbatch/apple-core/v1/docs/concepts/data-flow.md

 ## Visitors

-A set can have an action that sends any entry to the set to a script or url.
-Because the token id is known, that is coming in, the remote can directly read or write to the visitor.
+A set can have an action that listens to a token's entry event to that set.
+The remote that gets this call can write tokens to the visitor's working set, if it finds it's a user token.
+These new tokens can be a command pallet to choose from, and the tokens go away when the user leaves the set (set cleanup event handler (token leave set))
-Or the visitor can be given a set of options to chose from, for commands, a command pallet, and this is how the visitor can navigate and access the area.
+This is how the visitor can navigate and access the area.

 # Large set relations